-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS May 17, 2017
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS May 16, 2018

-Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of Universal Health Services, Inc. (the "Company") will be held on Wednesday, May 17, 2017 at 10:00 a.m., at the offices of the Company, Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of Universal Health Services, Inc. (the "Company") will be held on Wednesday, May 16, 2018 at 10:00 a.m., at the offices of the Company, Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania for the following purposes:

-- (1) the election of one director by the holders of Class A and Class C Common Stock and one director by the holders of Class B and Class D Common Stock; - (2) the approval of an amendment to our Third Amended and Restated 2005 Stock Incentive Plan to increase the number of shares of Class B Common Stock reserved for issuance thereunder by 6,100,000 shares; - (3) to conduct an advisory (nonbinding) vote to approve named executive officer compensation; - (4) to conduct an advisory (nonbinding) vote on the frequency of future advisory stockholder votes to approve named executive officer compensation; - (5) the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; - (6) to act on a stockholder proposal regarding proxy access if properly presented at the meeting; and - (7) the transaction of such other business as may properly come before the meeting or any adjournment thereof.
+- (1) the election of three directors by the holders of Class A and Class C Common Stock; - (2) the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; - (3) to act on a stockholder proposal regarding proxy access if properly presented at the meeting; and - (4) the transaction of such other business as may properly come before the meeting or any adjournment thereof.

-You are entitled to vote at the Annual Meeting only if you were a Company stockholder of record at the close of business on March 21, 2017.
+You are entitled to vote at the Annual Meeting only if you were a Company stockholder of record at the close of business on March 20, 2018.